Ștefan Plavăț

-In May 1944, as the tide of war had turned against the Axis, the Romanian Communist Party's Banat chapter, led by Leontin Sălăjan, decided to organise a group of partisans in the mountainous area of the region. Ștefan Plavăț was given the political command of the Mărășești detachment, active in the Caraș Mountains, in the area of his native village.
+In May 1944, as the tide of war had turned against the Axis, the Communist Party's Banat chapter, led by Leontin Sălăjan, decided to organise a group of partisans in the mountainous area of the region.
+Plavăț was given the political command of the Mărășești detachment, active in the Caraș Mountains, in the area of his native village.
 The headquarters was established on the Semenic Mountain, and the main actions of the partisan detachment involved sabotaging of the rail line linking Timișoara with Reșița, an important industrial centre controlled by the Germans, and Bucharest, Romania's capital.
 On the morning of June 13, 1944, due to a betrayal of a captured partisan, Siguranța, the Romanian secret police, and the Gendarmerie surrounded the detachment.
 As the partisans refused to surrender, a gunfight ensued between them and the government troops.
 Although most of the partisans succeeded in escaping in the thick forest, Plavăț was mortally wounded.

-After the dictatorship of Ion Antonescu was overthrown, and especially after the Romanian Communist Party gained the power in Romania, Ștefan Plavăț was one of the several anti-fascist fighters acclaimed as heroes by the official propaganda.
-Several streets, parks and schools were thus named after him in the area of Banat.
+After the dictatorship of Ion Antonescu was overthrown in the August 1944 coup d'état, and especially after the Communist Party gained power in Romania, Plavăț was one of the several anti-fascist fighters acclaimed as heroes by the official propaganda.
+Several streets, parks, and schools were thus named after him in the area of Banat.